EOFY 2025: The Ultimate Checklist for Australian Individuals & Business Owners

 5. Review Assets and Depreciation

-- Write off obsolete assets
+- Write off obsolete assets no longer in use

 - Update your depreciation schedule